superDross/ticket.vim/README.md

 The organisation and storage of the session files depends upon the repo & git branch pairing name being unique.

-Only works in UNIX based systems, this plugin has only been tested in Ubuntu.
+Only works within \*NIX based systems.

 ## TODO